 The purpose of this Policy is to address the crisis in accommodation which calls for the facilitation, regulation, and management of boarding house developments, to address the impact of such developments on the physical, social, economic, and institutional environment of the Municipality.
-While By-laws and Town Planning Schemes are effective regulatory tools, policies are required in support of By-laws and Scheme based Zoning regulations.
-This stems from the fact that policies provide for more detailed, norms, standards and operational rules to government officials and the public that have to be complied with across the entire Msunduzi area of jurisdiction which includes the rural, peri-urban and urban areas within the official Municipal boundary irrespective of who the land owners may be.
+While By-laws and Town Planning

-&lt;sup>1 As documented in research undertaken on behalf of the Honourable Minister of Education Dr. Bonginkosi Emmanuel "Blade" Nzimande in 2011.
+1 As documented in research undertaken on behalf of the Honourable Minister of Education Dr. Bonginkosi Emmanuel "Blade" Nzimande in 2011.
 (DHET 2011: xvii, Report of the Ministerial Committee for the Review of Student Housing at South African Universities).